telefonicaid/fiware-orion/doc/manuals/orion-api.md

 would not change attribute value.

-Apart from numbers, other value types are supported (eg, strings).
+Apart from numbers, other value types are supported (eg, strings or `DateTime`).

 #### `$max`